-ANA's website is user-friendly and its one of the best out there.
+ANA's website is user-friendly and it is one of the best out there.
 On the 'Manage the booking' menu, you have the basic needs and that is to key in your information and request for special meals and preferred seat.
-There is a 3D map of the seat which I find it to be very interesting and of course if you are using an Iphone or Ipad, you can choose the html version.
+There is a 3D map of the seat which I find it to be very interesting and of course, if you are using an iPhone or Ipad, you can choose the HTML version.

 Works well on Ipad or mobile phones too!

 The mobile application for ANA is excellent.
-It works perfectly and its user-friendly too.
-You are able to do everything you need on the website, on your palm, its that simple.
+It works perfectly and it is user-friendly too.
+You are able to do everything you need on the website, on your palm, it is that simple.
 Have to give credit to the airline for that!

 The airline proudly shows off the aircraft type to the passengers on this flight.
 The 787 banners are only displayed on this NH1185/1186.
 There are another 2 NH flights to Haneda, both being operated by Boeing 767-300ER.
 From what I heard, this flight is pretty popular and is full most of the time.

-This model can be found on the 3rd floor of the building, you can find aircraft models of all the other airlines that flies here.
+This model can be found on the 3rd floor of the building, you can find aircraft models of all the other airlines that fly here.
 That level leads to the observatory deck.
 So if you head to Taipei Songshan Airport, head to the level 3, there is a lift and staircase that takes you there.
-Its in between both terminals, you can't miss it as just outside of the lift, the wall is colorful painted with beautiful artwork depicting the airport.
+It is in between both terminals, you can't miss it as just outside of the lift, the wall is colourfully painted with beautiful artwork depicting the airport.

 Anyway, once my check-in was completed, I made my way to the international departure hall.
-A quick security check and immigration clearance and I was at the air side.
+A quick security check and immigration clearance and I were at the airside.